agda/cubical/README.md

 A basic experimental library for Cubical Agda
 =============================================

-This library compiles with the master branch of Agda:
+This library compiles with the master branch of Agda.
+To install it in a sandbox do:

 ```
 git clone https://github.com/agda/agda
 cd agda
+cabal sandbox init
 cabal install
 ```